growthbook/growthbook-js/README.md

 -  Lightweight and fast (3Kb gzipped)
 -  No HTTP requests, everything is defined and evaluated locally
 -  Supports both browser and NodeJS environments
--  Written in Typescript with an extensive test suite
+-  Written in Typescript with 100% test coverage
 -  Advanced user and page targeting
 -  Use your existing event tracking (Segment, Snowplow, Mixpanel, custom)
 -  Adjust variation weights and targeting without deploying new code